 While workers’ compensation insurance is designed to provide compensation for injured workers without the need for legal action, all FELA claims are presented before a court, and the plaintiff must prove negligence on the part of the defendant (i.e., the railroad company) to obtain compensation for his or her injuries.
-If you are seeking a Miami injury lawyer who handles train accident cases, attorney John H. (Jack) Hickey has the experience, knowledge and drive you are looking for.
+If you are seeking a Miami injury lawyer who handles train accident cases, attorney John H. (Jack) Hickey has the experience, knowledge, and drive you are looking for.
 We urge you to utilize the services of an attorney if you are looking to file a FELA claim.

-Why Contact Our Miami Train Accident Attorneys
+Contact Our Experienced Train Accident Lawyers Today

 Railroad accident cases and FELA cases involving a railroad worker can be difficult to take to court without the proper representation.
 Our attorney, John H. (Jack) Hickey can provide you with sound legal counsel and diligent representation as he represented railroad companies for the first five years of his legal career.
 He has the inside experience and knowledge that you need for a positive outcome to your case.
-For help with a railroad injury or wrongful death case, please contact our Miami attorneys online today or call us at (855) 375-3727.

 If you or someone you love has been injured by a train or for help with a railroad wrongful death case, please contact our experienced attorneys online today or call us at 855-375-3727 for a free case evaluation.
 We serve the greater Miami area of Florida.